Code-Inside/Blog/_posts/2023-01-25-aspnet-core-and-react.md

 With this setup you can mix all client & server side styles as you like - mission succeeded and you can use any client setup (CRA, anything else) as you would like to.

+# Code

+The code (but with slightly modified values (e.g. another port)) can be found [here](https://github.com/Code-Inside/Samples/tree/master/2023/aspnetreactmix).
+Be aware, that `npm i` needs to be run first.

 Hope this helps!